monovertex/ygorganizer/README.md

 ### III.
 Back-end ###

 For the back-end, I recommend that you use virtualenv to isolate the development environment for this project.
 [Initialize the virtualenv to your desired location, then activate it](https://virtualenv.pypa.io/en/latest/userguide.html).
-Use pip to install the required packages using the command `pip -r <path/to/source/directory>requirements.txt`.
+Use pip to install the required packages using the command `pip install -r <path/to/source/directory>requirements.txt`.

 *Note: pyquery uses lxml, which might cause problems during installation.
 If so, start from their [installation instructions](http://lxml.de/installation.html) and see how to properly install it on your distribution.*